-County revenue - The revenue determined by FCIC based on the final county yield and the harvest price and used to determine whether an indemnity will be due.
+County revenue - The revenue determined by multiplying the final county yield by the harvest price and used to determine whether an indemnity will be due.

 Crop practice - The combination of inputs such as fertilizer, herbicide, and pesticide, and operations such as planting, cultivation, and irrigation, used to produce the insured crop.
 The insurable practices are contained in the actuarial documents.